mpangrazzi/browserify-reusable-components-es6/README.md

 browserify-reusable-components-es6
 ==================================

-Simple example of creating reusable components with Browserify **using some new feature of ES6**
+Simple example of creating reusable components with Browserify **using some new features of ES6**

 #### Setup